isaquerr25/blissFrontEnd/README.md

 Open a terminal in the project directory.

-Run the command npm install to install all dependencies.
+Run the command "npm install" to install all dependencies.

-Run the command npm start to start the local server.
+Run the command "npm dev" to start the local server.

-Open your browser at http://localhost:5173 to view the running project.
+Open your browser at "http://localhost:5173" to view the running project.

 Check the package.json file to see the list of installed dependencies.

 We hope this guide helps you get started with the React project.
-If you need further assistance, please do not hesitate to contact the development team.
+If you need further assistance, please do not hesitate to contact email:isaqueribeiro964@gmail.com.